 - 2. Development Hard Costs The actual construction and/or rehabilitation costs including: - a.
-Costs of actual material and labor - b.
-Costs to meet the International Residential Code or International Building Code (as applicable to the type of housing) of the International Code Council - c.
-Costs to meet rehabilitation standards - d.
-Essential improvements - e.
-Energy-related improvements - f.
-Costs to contain or abate Lead-based paint hazards - g.
-Costs to mitigate hazards including but not limited to mold, asbestos, radon and drugs - h.
-Improvements for handicapped persons - i.
-Repair or replacement of major systems in danger of failure - j.
-Incipient repairs and general property improvements of a non-luxury nature - 3.
+Costs of actual material and labor; - b.
+Costs to meet the International Residential Code or International Building Code (as applicable to the type of housing) of the International Code Council.
+All rehabilitation projects must comply with Attachment "J", WCDA Property Development Standards; - c.
+Costs to meet rehabilitation standards: - d.
+Essential improvements; - e.
+Energy-related improvements; - f.
+Costs to contain or abate Lead-based paint hazards; - g.
+Costs to mitigate hazards including but not limited to mold, asbestos, radon and drugs; - h.
+Improvements for handicapped persons; - i.
+Repair or replacement of major systems in danger of failure; and, - j.
+Incipient repairs and general property improvements of a non-luxury nature. - 3.
 Demolition Costs but only when part of a rehabilitation project. - 4.
 Site improvements and utility connections can be funded with NHTF funds only when conducted in conjunction with NHTF eligible activities.

 - 5. Related Soft Costs reasonable and necessary costs, including: - a.
-Architectural, engineering or related professional services (inspection, work write-ups) to a third party. - b.
-Financing costs such as loan points, credit and title costs, recordation fees, building permits, legal fees, appraisals, and developer fees. - c.
+Architectural, engineering or related professional services (inspection, work write-ups) to a third party; - b.
+Financing costs such as loan points, credit and title costs, recordation fees, building permits, legal fees, appraisals, and developer fees; and, - c.
 Relocation costs (permanent and temporary), affirmative marketing, and fair housing information services.